Venous Thromboembolism

 Why do blood clots form?

 Blood clots form naturally at sites of injury to prevent bleeding.
 Damage to a vein causes certain factors in the blood to trigger the activity of the enzymes thrombin.
-Active thrombin then forms long protein strands that clump together with platelet and red blood cells to form clots.
+Active thrombin then forms long protein strands that clump together with platelets and red blood cells to form clots.

 What raises the likelihood of VTE?